Accessibility

 Large-print gallery notes are available on request free of charge.

-Audio tours are available on our free mobile museum guide.
-Transcripts are provided on the webpage of each audio tour.
-Physical transcripts are available on request.
+Audio tours for the third-floor collection galleries are available on the free Bloomberg Connects mobile guide, with language translation options.
+Transcripts are available on each tour's webpage and in physical form on request.
 Ask any Visitor Experience Team Member upon arrival.
+Access Bloomberg Connects →